My Identity, Capabilities, and Changing Economics: Reflexive, Adaptive, Socially Embedded Individuals (CUP)

 are on my Lectures, Seminars, Workshops page.

-Please see the announcement for the first Routledge Inclusive Economics Prize that highlights diverse voices in economics, showcases new approaches, decolonises economics, and promotes inclusivity and equity in research.
+Please see the announcement for the Routledge Inclusive Economics Prize that highlights diverse voices in economics, showcases new approaches, decolonises economics, and promotes inclusivity and equity in research.
 Prize details and application procedures are at:

 https://think.taylorandfrancis.com/routledge-inclusive-economics-prize/